vmware/vmware-aria-operations-integration-sdk/docs/guides/extending_an_existing_management_pack.md

     credential.define_string_parameter("username", "Username")
     credential.define_password_parameter("password", "Password")

-    # The key 'container_memory_limit' is a special key that is read by the VMware Aria
+    # The key 'container_memory_limit' is a special key that is read by the VCF
     # Operations collector to determine how much memory to allocate to the docker
     # container running this adapter.
 It does not need to be read inside the adapter
     # code.
     definition.define_int_parameter(
         "container_memory_limit",
         label="Adapter Memory Limit (MB)",
-        description="Sets the maximum amount of memory VMware Aria Operations can " "allocate to the container running this adapter instance.", required=True,
+        description="Sets the maximum amount of memory VCF Operations can " "allocate to the container running this adapter instance.", required=True,
         advanced=True,